shreeganeshtechpy-svg/devops-assignment-2026/README.md

 **Prompt Used:**

-"Here is a Trivy security scan report from my Terraform infrastructure code:

-AWS-0104 (CRITICAL): Security group rule allows unrestricted egress to any IP address.
-Opening up ports to connect out to the public internet is generally to be avoided. main.tf:115 via main.tf:111-116 (egress) via main.tf:78-122 (aws_security_group.web) cidr_blocks = 0.0.0.0/0

-Please explain what this vulnerability means, what the risk is, and give me the fixed Terraform code."
+"I got this Trivy error on my Terraform code - AWS-0104 CRITICAL, security group allows unrestricted egress, cidr_blocks = 0.0.0.0/0 on line 115 of main.tf.
+What does this mean and how do I fix i"

 **Summary of Identified Risks**